There are two main types of Approvals in Fiscal Compliance:

 - PI Approval, where – per UW’s GIM 2 – the PI or their designee must approve all expenditures and actions.

-All approvals must be documented and that documentation retained in accordance with the UW Records Documentation Schedule.
+All approvals must be documented and that documentation retained in accordance with the UW's Records Management Services Retention Schedule.

 Approvals can be for actions or expenditures.
 Examples include: